TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{omputer} vision algorithms such as autonomous driving\cite{AutonomousDriving}, semantic segmentation\cite{SemanticSeg}, and object tracking\cite{ObjectTracking} require clean images as input, and thus tend to fail under bad weather conditions.
-Image rain and noise removal, which are delicated to restore clean images from degraded observations, serve as the indispensable pre-processing process for those computer vision algorithms.
-Specifically, image rain and noise removal focus on removing the rain streaks \cite{Li2016GMM,Yang2019acm,Fu2011Decomp,Fu2017DDN,RenGF2018} and removing noise \cite{DIP2018,Zhang2018FFDNet,KaiZhangDnCNN2017,LiuMWCNN} from degraded images respectively via solving a linear decomposition problem.
+Image rain and noise removal, which are dedicated to restoring clean images from degraded observations, serve as the indispensable pre-processing process for those computer vision algorithms.
+Specifically, image rain and noise removal focus on removing the rain streaks \cite{Li2016GMM,Yang2019acm,Fu2011Decomp,Fu2017DDN,RenGF2018,JORDERE,JDDGD} and removing noise \cite{DIP2018,Zhang2018FFDNet,KaiZhangDnCNN2017,LiuMWCNN} from contaminated images respectively via solving a linear decomposition problem.

-Recent research on image rain and noise removal can be categorized into the prior-based approaches and the data-driven approaches.
-The prior-based approaches solve the linear decomposition problem via imposing artificially designed priors \cite{Li2016GMM, Gu2017JCAS, Fu2011Decomp, dabovBM3D}.
-While the data-driven approaches, e.g., \cite{Fu2017DDN, KaiZhangDnCNN2017, Zhang2018FFDNet, Yang2017Jorder} enable models to learn more robustly and more flexibly with the help of large labeled datasets, which usually results in robust models with better performance.
-However, these data-driven approaches for image rain removal \cite{Xia2018Rescan, Wang2019SPAnet, Syn2Real, JDNet} and noise removal \cite{KaiZhangDnCNN2017, Zhang2018FFDNet, LiuMWCNN} can not be adapted to limited data occasions due to over-fitting and low generalization ability.
+Recent research on image rain and noise removal can be categorized into the prior-based approaches and the data-driven approaches \cite{Derainsurvey}.
+The prior-based approaches remove rain and noise from images by solving a linear decomposition problem with manually designed priors \cite{Li2016GMM, Gu2017JCAS, Fu2011Decomp, dabovBM3D}.
+While the data-driven approaches, e.g., \cite{Fu2017DDN, KaiZhangDnCNN2017, Zhang2018FFDNet, Yang2017Jorder} enable models to learn more robustly and more flexibly with the help of large labeled datasets, which usually result in robust models with better performance.
+However, these data-driven approaches for image rain removal \cite{Xia2018Rescan, Wang2019SPAnet,Yang2019acm, JDNet,JDDGD,BRN2020TIP} and noise removal \cite{KaiZhangDnCNN2017, Zhang2018FFDNet, LiuMWCNN,PaCNet,BUIFD} can not be adapted to limited data occasions due to over-fitting and low generalization ability.